How can you stop baby crying when you change his diaper?

 • The need for stimulation;

-• Or the need to be close to your parent.
+• Or the need to be close to a parent.

-Babies can also cry when they're sick, s've got a fever, a stuffy nose, or when their first teeth appear.
+Babies can also cry when they're ill, if they have a fever, a blocked nose, or when their first teeth appear.

 Finally, some scientists say that the intensity of crying indicates the intensity of the need, rather than the need itself.
 But this view is not universally accepted.